JDIZM/node-express-firebase-mongodb/README.md

 curl https://get.volta.sh | bash
 ```

 This will require a mongodb database to be setup.
 You can set one up at https://cloud.mongodb.com/

+This project also uses firebase auth for authentication.
+You can set one up at https://firebase.google.com/ and deployment is handled with DigitalOcean.
+See the authentication and deployment sections for more info.

 ## ESM Node